TheInfamousGrim/Markdown_Test/markdown_cheatsheet.md

 ## Tables

-Tables aren't part of the core Markdown spec, but they are part of GFM and *Markdown Here* supports them.
-They are an easy way of adding tables to your email --a task that would otherwise require copy-pasting from another application.
+Tables aren't part of the core Markdown spec, but they are part of GFM and<br />
+*Markdown Here* supports them.
+They are an easy way of adding tables to your email<br />
+--a task that would otherwise require copy-pasting from another application.

 ```